chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_TFTP_Server/readme.txt

   ******************************************************************************
    @endverbatim

-@par Description
+@par Application Description

 This application guides STM32Cube HAL API users to run a tftp server demonstration for STM32F4xx devices.

-User hs to use a PC SW tool (ex.
+User has to use a PC SW tool (ex.
 TFTPD32) to send/receive data to/from micro SD card installed in STM324x9I-EVAL board

 If the LCD is used (#define USE_LCD in main.h), log messages will be displayed